Rashad-Muntar/useDataHook/README.md

 ### Optional Headers

 - The fetch() method can optionally accept a other parameters, an init object that allows you to control a number of different settings: all what you need to do just indicate the option you wish to use.
+In a situtaion where you would want to use an option that comes after an option you dont need, you just need to pass "_" in place of the option you don't need.
-  - Example: `const data = useDataFetch(url, "GET", "cors", "same-origin")`
+  - Example: `const data = useDataFetch(url, "GET", "cors", _, "same-origin")`

 ### Options
 - method?: "GET" | "POST" | "PUT" | "DELETE";